-Michaeleen Doucleff Bestselling author, NPR correspondent, and Peabody Award-Winner
+Michaeleen Doucleff Bestselling Author, NPR Correspondent, Peabody Award-Winner

 About the Author